The Physician Assistant Profession

 - Opportunities!
 Employment of physician assistants is projected to grow 31 percent from 2018 to 2028, much faster than the average for all occupations.
 As demand for healthcare services grows, physician assistants will be needed to provide care to patients, according to the U.S. Bureau of Labor Statistics

-- Top Five!
-In the U.S. News & World Report for 100 Best Jobs of 2020, the PA profession ranked #3 with this statement: “Physician assistants are expected to continue to be an important part of providing health care services, as they can be trained more quickly than physicians but can provide some of the same services.”
-Additionally, PAs ranked #2 for Best Jobs in Healthcare and #3 for Best STEM Job according to the U.S. News & World Report.
+- The Top Best x3!
+In the U.S. News & World Report for 100 Best Jobs of 2021, the PA profession ranked #1 with this statement: “Physician assistants are expected to continue to be an important part of providing health care services, as they can be trained more quickly than physicians but can provide some of the same services.”
+Additionally, PAs ranked #1 for Best Jobs in Healthcare and #1 for Best STEM Job according to the U.S. News & World Report.
+The “profession is filled with rewards that come from helping and treating patients.
+A 2015 AAPA study found that more than 96 percent would recommend their physician assistant career to others.”